Ever the pastry fan, I made it my mission to seek the best bakeries in Copenhagen during my visit.

 The Harmonie with two pistachio macarons, fresh raspberries, and pistachio cream looked fancy; however, I quickly made a mess trying to eat it.

 Hours: Open Monday to Friday from 8:30 a.m. to 6 p.m., Saturday from 9 a.m. to 6 p.m., and Sunday from 10 a.m. to 6 p.m.

 Skoubogade 3, Copenhagen, laglace.dk

-As you can see, the best bakeries in Copenhagen have a lot in common, namely pastry chefs and owners who either worked at Noma or partnered with the world-famous restaurant.
+The best bakeries in Copenhagen have a lot in common: pastry chefs who worked at Noma or partnered with them.

-When I return to Copenhagen, these are the places I'd check out next:
+When I return to Copenhagen, these are the bakeries I'll check out next: